Prince-K-Ado/ist303_spr25_software_development/slides/week03_Lub_4-5_slides.md

 ### String indexing and slicing
 In Python, brackets `[]` are used to access elements of _subscriptable_ objects.

 A ___subscriptable___ object is composed of smaller, independently accessible items/objects.
-Strings are composed of characters, lists are composed of elements, etc. Integers are not composed of any smaller objects.
+- Strings are composed of characters,
+- lists are composed of elements
+- Integers are not composed of any smaller objects

+---
+### String indexing and slicing, cont'd
-The format uses square brackets: `object[]`, this is the same for both **indexing** and **slicing**.
+The format uses square brackets: `object[]`

+This is the same for both **indexing** and **slicing**

 Indexing is used if a single value is passed in, slicing utilizes `:` within the brackets.

 ---
 ### Indexing